-Why Do Kids Get Black Gums?
+Why Do Kids Get Black Gums or Black Spots on Gums?

-The color of your child’s gums will complement the color of his or her sweet face, ranging anywhere from light pink to dark brown.
+The color of your child’s gums will normally complement the color of his or her sweet face, ranging anywhere from light pink to dark brown.
 Sometimes, however, darker than usual spots appear on children’s gums that can make parents scratch their heads.
 If you’re not sure why your child’s gums look different, read on for the most common reason for the color change, what isn’t a big deal, and what would require a trip to the dentist.

-Teething Troubles: Eruption Hematoma
+1. Teething Troubles: Eruption Hematoma

 The most common cause of black gums in infants and young children is something called eruption hematoma.
 Normally when children teeth, the tooth descends through the gums fairly easily.
 Your child may be a little fussy and drool more than usual.
 The gums, however, should look fairly normal, perhaps with a little swelling or tenderness.